JiaqiXue98/Multi-Intent-Prediction-Based-on-EMG-/README.md

 We have designed this work for continuous multi-intent prediction.

 Please note that the data is placed in './Dada/', while the trained model is saved in './Model/'.
-The 'utilities_multi' can process EMG signals to sliding windows.
+The 'utilities_multi' should be imported process EMG signals to sliding windows.
+The 'test_result' is used to read testing data, load the model, and show the testing result.
 And this testing program is carried on Tensorflow-v2.

 Please run the 'test_result' to test the prediction performance of an example subject.
 The accuracy and R² are calculated and printed.
 Additionall, the comparison of true label and prediction result are displayed on three figures and saved in 'Result_figures'.